-The Company had sales to a Related Person, a physician who is the wife of the Executive Chairman.
-Revenues from this customer were approximately \$58,000 for the year ended December 31, 2021.
-As of December 31, 2022 and 2021, the accounts receivable balance due from this customer was approximately \$10,000 and \$3,000 respectively, and is included in accounts receivable - net in the consolidated balance sheets.
+The Company had sales to a related party, a physician who is the wife of the Executive Chairman.
+Revenues from this customer were approximately \$125,000 and \$58,000 for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023 and 2022, the accounts receivable balance due from this customer was approximately \$18,000 and \$10,000, respectively, and is included in accounts receivable - net in the Company's consolidated balance sheets.

-The Company leases its corporate offices in New Jersey, one of its temporary housing apartments for its foreign visitors, a storage facility, its operations center in Bagh, Pakistan and an apartment for temporary housing in Dubai, the UAE, from the Executive Chairman.
-The Related Person rent expense for the years ended December 31, 2022 and 2021 was approximately \$198,000 and \$186,000, respectively, and is included in direct operating costs and general and administrative expense in the consolidated statements of operations.
-During the years ended December 31, 2022 and 2021, the Company spent approximately \$941,000 and \$2.0 million, respectively, to upgrade the related party leased facilities.
-Current assets-related party in the consolidated balance sheets includes security deposits related to the leases of the Company's corporate offices in the amount of approximately \$16,000 and \$13,000 for the years ended December 31, 2022 and 2021, respectively.
-On October 15, 2021, the Company entered into a one-year lease agreement with the Executive Chairman for an apartment for temporary housing in Dubai.
-This agreement was renewed in 2022 for an additional year.
+The Company leases its corporate offices in New Jersey, its temporary housing for its foreign visitors, a storage facility, its backup operations center in Bagh, Pakistan and an apartment for temporary housing in Dubai, the UAE, from the Executive Chairman.
+The related party rent expense for the years ended December 31, 2023 and 2022 was approximately \$256,000 and \$198,000, respectively, and is included in direct operating costs and general and administrative expense in the consolidated statements of operations.
+During the years ended December 31, 2023 and 2022, the Company spent approximately \$1.8 million and \$941,000, respectively, to upgrade the related party leased facilities.
+During the years ended December 31, 2023 and 2022, the Company temporarily advanced the Executive Chairman approximately \$330,000 and \$42,000, respectively, to purchase vacant land surrounding the Bagh facility for the sole use and benefit of the Company in order to expedite the purchase on the Company's behalf as only individuals with citizenship in Kashmir are allowed to purchase land in this region.
+All advanced amounts were repaid shortly after the advance was made.
+Current assets-related party in the consolidated balance sheets includes security deposits related to the leases of the Company's corporate offices in the amount of approximately \$16,000 for both the years ended December 31, 2023 and 2022.
+The Company also leases two facilities used for temporary housing from a management employee for approximately \$6,200 per month.

-Included in the Right of Use ("ROU") asset in the Company's consolidated balance sheet at December 31, 2022 is approximately \$467,000 applicable to the related party leases.
-Included in the current and non-current operating lease liability in the Company's consolidated balance sheet on December 31, 2022 is approximately \$158,000 and \$301,000, respectively, applicable to the related party leases.
+Included in the ROU asset in the Company's consolidated balance sheet at December 31, 2023 is approximately \$331,000 applicable to the related party leases.
+Included in the current and non-current operating lease liability at December 31, 2023 is approximately \$182,000 and \$142,000, respectively, applicable to the related party leases.

-Included in the ROU asset in the Company's consolidated balance sheet at December 31, 2021 is approximately \$483,000 applicable to the related party leases.
-Included in the current and non-current operating lease liability in the Company's consolidated balance sheet on December 31, 2021 is approximately \$174,000 and \$305,000, respectively, applicable to the related party leases.
+Included in the ROU asset in the Company's consolidated balance sheet at December 31, 2022 is approximately \$467,000 applicable to the related party leases.
+Included in the current and non-current operating lease liability at December 31, 2022 is approximately \$158,000 and \$301,000, respectively, applicable to the related party leases.